First inauguration of Ronald Reagan: Inaugural committee

+Oath of office

+Reagan recited the following, as prescribed by the Constitution:

 Inaugural address and release of hostages

 Reagan's inaugural address was 2,452 words long.
 It utilized the vista offered by the West Front, invoking the symbolism of the presidential memorials and Arlington National Cemetery in the distance.
 As Reagan was giving his address, the 52 Americans held hostage in Iran for 444 days were released.

 The Reverend Donn Moomaw, pastor of the Bel Air Presbyterian Church in Los Angeles, where Reagan and his wife, Nancy, worshipped, gave the invocation and benediction at the ceremony, and said: "We thank you, O God, for the release of our hostages."
 However, his prayer came before the hostages left Tehran.

 President Reagan was about to have lunch with congressional leaders in Statuary Hall in the Capitol after the inauguration ceremony when he was informed that the plane carrying the hostages had left Iranian airspace.
 During the luncheon, he broke the news saying: "With thanks to Almighty God, I have been given a tag line, the get-off line, that everyone wants for the end of a toast or a speech, or anything else.
 Some 30 minutes ago, the planes bearing our prisoners left Iranian air space, and they're now free of Iran."
 It is quite possible that the hostages left Tehran right before the ceremony started.
 The press held off on the announcement because it was next to impossible to discuss this development and the unfolding ceremony at the same time.

 Throughout Washington and throughout the country, there were celebrations to mark the inauguration and the release of the hostages.
-For the only time, the National Christmas tree on the ellipse near the White House was lighted on an Inauguration Day, and it was done to mark the release of the hostages.
+For the only time, the National Christmas Tree on the ellipse near the White House was lighted on an Inauguration Day, and it was done to mark the release of the hostages.
 There were signs saying "444 DAYS!" as part of the celebrations.
 People wrapped the country in yellow ribbons, plastered freedom messages on billboards, and started preparations for welcoming the freed hostages home.
 The yellow-ribbon became a symbol of the solidarity of Americans with the hostages.
 The Statue of Liberty in New York Harbor was bathed in light, the Empire State Building lit in red, white, and blue, and the Boston Fire Department sounded gongs to hail deliverance of the hostages.

 Weather

-The noontime temperature on the day of the inauguration was 55 F, unseasonably warm for Washington, D.C in January.
+The noontime temperature on the day of the inauguration was 55 F, unseasonably warm for Washington, D.C., in January.

+Inaugural gala

+On the eve of the inauguration, ABC hosted an All-Star Inaugural Gala on January 19, 1981.
+The ceremony was hosted by Johnny Carson and included performances from Bob Hope, James Stewart, Ben Vereen, Ethel Merman, Charlton Heston, Rich Little, and Frank Sinatra.